-The recipe below is one I'd clipped a while back from Martha Stewart Living (despite the fact that Martha has carefully cultivated an ultra WASPy image, her magazine often includes good recipes for Jewish dishes.)
+The recipe below is one I'd clipped a while back from Martha Stewart Living (the irony is not lost on me but she often has good Jewish recipes.)
 I consulted several other recipes online and in my Jewish Holiday cookbook before getting started and found them to be nearly identical to Martha's recipe.
 The main difference between them was that Martha's recipe calls for you to cook the livers in the same pan as the onions, while the others direct you to broil the chicken livers.

 * 1/4 cup rendered chicken fat (schmaltz)